 As an ag sales professional, you are an essential piece in the world of agricultural business.
 Farmers come to you because they trust your judgment and knowledge of seed, chemical, and in-season insights that will make their farms grow more efficiently and successfully.
 You are the supplier, project manager, advisor, and more to these farmers, which can be a lot on top of meeting goals.

 To make sure that you are the “go-to” advisor, you need to market yourself.
-This is how you grow your sales (and your commissions) while building a client list that will help you advance your career.
+This is how you grow your sales (and your commissions) while building a customer list that will help you advance your career.
 The goal is for the farmers who need the advice and the products to come to you, not the competition.

 The product categories you’re trying to sell are likely available online and are probably being sold by at least two retail competitors in your region.
 How do you get the right kind of attention when the products and services you’re selling are being sold by everyone else?